Hedgestock/epita-js-tp1/README.md

+This TP (does this even have a meaning in english ?) has been completed by Arthur PAMART (pamart_a).

 # TP0 - Basics

 In this TP you will build a small library of actions for handling a Pictures collection and then hook them into the app to make it functionnal.